-Risk Factors for Teen Alcohol and Drug Abuse
+Risk Factors for Drug Use According to NIH

 - Early aggressive behavior This risk factor is usually seen in early childhood